mtw-13/red_subaru/README.md

 ### 2. Prepare Lambda Functions

-The Lambda functions need to be packaged as ZIP files for Terraform:
+The Lambda functions need to be packaged as ZIP files for Terraform.

+Linux / macOS (bash):

 ```bash
 # Data Entry Lambda